-"Yes, the economy is tough right now," president and CEO Leslie Moonves said during a conference call.
-"But we're managing our businesses effectively."
+“Yes, the economy is tough right now,” president and CEO Leslie Moonves said.
+“But we’re managing our businesses effectively.”

-CBS Class B shares closed at $16.36 after setting a new 52-week low of $16.14 earlier Thursday.
-CBS stock appears to be a very attractive "buy" at these levels, but only for long-term holders who don't mind waiting out the recession, Miller Tabak analyst David Joyce said.
+CBS Class B shares closed at $16.36 after setting a new 52-week low of $16.14 earlier in the day.
+CBS stock appears to be a very attractive “buy” at these levels, but only for long-term holders who don’t mind waiting out the recession, Miller Tabak analyst David Joyce said.

-CBS chairman and controlling shareholder Sumner Redstone said he's ready to wait.
-"The economy is in the midst of a slowdown," he said, his voice hoarse from laryngitis, but CBS is "very well positioned" over the long term.
+CBS chairman and controlling shareholder Sumner Redstone said he’s ready to wait.
+“The economy is in the midst of a slowdown,” he said, but CBS is “very well positioned” over the long term. (partialdiff)

 Sign up for THR news straight to your inbox every day